MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/2024/technical-preview-2405.md

 *Applies to: Configuration Manager (technical preview branch)*

 This article introduces the features that are available in the technical preview for Configuration Manager, version 2405.
-Install this version to update and add new features to your technical preview site.When you install a new technical preview site, this release is also available as a baseline version.
+Install this version to update and add new features to your technical preview site.
+When you install a new technical preview site, this release is also available as a baseline version.

 Review the [technical preview](../technical-preview.md) article before installing this update.
 That article familiarizes you with the general requirements and limitations for using a technical preview, how to update between versions, and how to provide feedback.